Skip to content

 Short answers, pulled from the story.

-When was the NAACP founded and by whom?
+When was the NAACP founded and who founded it?

-The NAACP won the unanimous 1954 Supreme Court decision in Brown v.
-Board of Education that held state-sponsored segregation of public elementary schools unconstitutional.
+The NAACP's Legal department, led by Charles Hamilton Houston and Thurgood Marshall, conducted a decades-long litigation campaign to overturn the separate-but-equal doctrine.
+That campaign culminated in the unanimous 1954 Supreme Court ruling in Brown v.
+Board of Education, which held that state-sponsored segregation of public elementary schools was unconstitutional.